greenelab/deep-review/all-sections.md

 impacted deep learning in nearly all applications we have discussed, from healthcare to genomics to drug discovery.
 The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of those examples can be just as problematic.
-For example, in genomics, labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
+In genomics labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
 It is possible to weight training examples or construct Bayesian models to account for uncertainty or non-independence in the data, as described in the TF binding example above.
 As another example, Park et al.